oscc-ip/archinfo/doc/datasheet.md

 ## Datasheet

 ### Overview
-The archinfo IP is a fully parameterised soft IP recording the SoC architecture and ASIC backend informations.
+The `archinfo` IP is a fully parameterised soft IP recording the SoC architecture and ASIC backend informations.
 The IP features an APB4 slave interface, fully compliant with the AMBA APB Protocol Specification v2.0.
+For testing purposes, the registers of `archinfo` are writable.
+But in production environment, these registers are read-only.

 ### Feature
 * 32-bit read-only system architecture register